moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 | Dark count rate             | < 1 Hz  | < 1 Hz  |
 | Timing jitter               | < 15 ps | < 15 ps |

 ## C.2.
-Timing Windows
+Acceptance window

 In the previous Section, we used $\tau$ to denote the difference between the arrival time of the photons at the BSA.
 However, due to emission jitter it is impossible to know the precise time of arrival of a photon.
 The only information that is available comes from the electric output signal of a detector.
-Time of detection is in general different from the time of photon arrival due to finite time needed to generate the output signal described by the timing jitter.
+Time of detection is in general different from the time of photon arrival due to finite time needed to generate the output signal described by the timing jitter $J_{\text{timing}}$.
 Therefore, we will use $\tau$ to denote the difference in detection time of the two photons.

-Measurement at the BSA is successful when the correct pattern of detector clicks is observed, and the difference in detection times $\tau$ is smaller than a given detection window, $T_{\text{window}}$.
+Measurement at the BSA is successful when the correct pattern of detector clicks is observed, and the difference in detection times $\tau$ is smaller than a given detection __acceptance window__, $T_{\text{window}}$.
-The size of the window affects both the fidelity and th generation rate of the entangled pairs that the link produces.
+The size of this window affects both the fidelity and the generation rate of the entangled pairs that the link produces.
-Large detection windows produce high rates but low fidelity, while small detection windows result in low rates and high fidelity.
+Large acceptance windows produce high rates but low fidelity, while small acceptance windows result in low rates and high fidelity.
-Appropriate size of the window must be chosen in order to satisfy the demands of the application requesting the entangled states.
+Appropriate size of the aceptance window must be chosen in order to satisfy the demands of the application requesting the entangled states.
 Reaching the requested fidelity should take priority over high generation rate.

+## C.3.
+Cycle time

+Current experiments on quantum repeaters use single quantum memory per QNIC [3].
+As quantum technologies improve, it is likely that QNICs will be equipped with a number of quantum memories.
+This will allow for generation of link-level entanglement in a multiplexed manner, where trains of photons, each originating from a different memory inside the same QNIC, are sent to the BSA.
+The photons must be well separated such that upon a successful BSM, the BSA can uniquely identify which two photons were measured.
+We refer to the separation between the photons as the __cycle time__ $T_{\text{cycle}}$.